Open content and data infrastructure for self-hosted teams.

-Use CairnCMS to model your data, manage content, expose APIs, and automate workflows from one admin built on standard SQL tables you control.
+Use CairnCMS to model data, manage content, expose APIs, & automate workflows from one workspace built on SQL tables you control.

 What Teams Can Do with CairnCMS